crxdelv/crxdelv/README.md

 > [!NOTE]
 > You're probably here because of my skills...
 >
-> [Click here](https://github.com/dlvdls18/DLEditor/blob/main/dl-editor.js) to view my favorite written code. :wink:
+> [Click here](https://github.com/dlvdls18/DLEditor/blob/main/dl-editor.js) to view my favorite written code, and [click here](https://dev.to/creuserr/you-might-want-to-replace-cd-command-with-zoxide-a-smarter-and-trainable-cd-alternative-5b7o) to view my favorite blog. :wink:

 <!-- Promotion date: April 21, 2024 to April 27, 2024; May 3, 2024 to May 4, 2024; May 9, 2024 -->